 As students’ progress through their course at Queen’s they will receive general and specific feedback about their work from a variety of sources including lecturers, module co-ordinators, placement supervisors, personal tutors, advisers of study and peers.
 University students are expected to engage with reflective practice and to use this approach to improve the quality of their work.
 Feedback may be provided in a variety of forms including:

-BBB including at least two relevant subjects (see list below) + GCSE Mathematics grade C
+BBB including at least two relevant subjects (see list below) + GCSE Mathematics grade C/4

-ABB including a relevant subject (see list below) + GCSE Mathematics grade C.
+ABB including a relevant subject (see list below) + GCSE Mathematics grade C/4

-Applicants not offering either Biology or Chemistry at A-level should have GCSE Chemistry grade C or GCSE Double Award Science grades CC.
+Applicants not offering A-level Biology, A-level Chemistry or a BTEC in Agriculture should have GCSE Chemistry grade C/4 or GCSE Double Award Science grades CC/44.

 H3H3H3H3H4H4/H3H3H3H3H3 including Higher Level grade H3 in two relevant subjects (see list below) + if not offered at Higher Level then Ordinary Level grade O4 in Mathematics